SBC vs AAC? aptX vs AAC, which is the best bluetooth codec?

-In other words, it is the process by which the zeros and ones of binary digital data are formatted.
+In other words, It's the process by which the zeros and ones of binary digital data are formatted.

-Compression may sound like a bad thing for lovers of high quality audio, but it is necessary if we are going to send large files wirelessly.
+Compression may sound like a bad thing for lovers of high quality audio, but It's necessary if we are going to send large files wirelessly.

 All Bluetooth devices support the standardized SBC (Low Complexity Subband Coding) codec, but implementations of SBC have varied in quality throughout the history of this technology.

 BCS vs. CSA? aptX vs AAC?
-To provide greater consistency for users of bluetooth products, several companies have developed their own bluetooth codecs, and then offer the license to other production houses.
+To provide greater consistency for users of Bluetooth products, several companies have developed their Bluetooth codecs, and then offer the license to other production houses.

 AAC is one of these formats, a successor to MP3, used by Apple and others.
 Sony has its LDAC codec and Qualcomm offers aptX.

 AAC vs SBC vs aptX codec which is the best?